 Alzheimer's disease, the most common form of dementia, is a progressive disorder characterized by widespread loss of brain cells called neurons, beta-amyloid deposits in the cerebral blood vessels, development of plaques and the presence of neurofibrillary tangles.
 These changes, occurring in the association area of the cerebral cortex, the hippocampus and the middle and temporal lobes, are accompanied by decreased concentrations of the neurotransmitter acetylcholine.
 In my opinion, it appears that a deficiency in antioxidant status may accelerate the progression of Alzheimer's disease, and making an effort through diet or supplements to have adequate antioxidant status can reduce the risk.

-Role of diet and food
+Role of diet and food, lifestyle

 A diet that has fish, poultry nuts, and certain fruits and vegetables may reduce the risk of Alzheimer's disease.
 Those who eat nutrients specifically selected for brain health have a lower risk of developing it compared with others.
 Saturated fatty acids in red meat and butter, need to be reduced.
 Others, such as omega-3 fatty acids, omega-6 fatty acids, vitamin E, vitamin B12 and folate, benefit the brain.
 People least likely to develop the disease eat more olive oil-based salad dressing, nuts, fish, tomatoes, poultry, cruciferous vegetables such as broccoli, fruits, and dark and green leafy vegetables and ate less red meat, organ meat or high-fat dairy products.
 Eating baked or broiled fish as little as once a week may boost brain health and lower the risk for mild cognitive impairment.